wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-managed-instance-transact-sql-information.md

 As principais diferenças entre a auditoria em bancos de dados no Banco de Dados SQL do Azure e em bancos de dados no SQL Server são:

-- Com a opção de implantação de instância gerenciada no Banco de Dados SQL do Azure, a auditoria funciona no nível do servidor e armazena arquivos de log `.xel` no Armazenamento de Blobs do Azure.
+- Com a opção de implantação de Instância Gerenciada no Banco de Dados SQL do Azure, a auditoria funciona no nível do servidor e armazena os arquivos de log `.xel` no armazenamento de Blobs do Azure.
 - Com as opções de implantação de banco de dados individual e pool elástico no Banco de Dados SQL do Azure, a auditoria funciona no nível do banco de dados.
 - No SQL Server local/em máquinas virtuais, a auditoria funciona no nível do servidor, mas armazena os eventos em logs de eventos do Windows/do sistema de arquivos.